asmuth/clip/fnordmetric-doc/src/index.md

 FnordMetric v1.2.8 Documentation
 --------------------------------

-FnordMetric is a framework for stream data processing and visualization on real-time analytics dashboards.
-It is split up into three components:
+FnordMetric is a framework for collecting and visualizing timeseries data.
+It enables you to build beautiful real-time analytics dashboards within minutes.

 ### FnordMetric UI